kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions

-Below you can find the relevant fields in Machine Status v1beta2, after v1beta1 removal (end state);
+Below you can find the relevant fields in MachineStatus v1beta2, after v1beta1 removal (end state);
 Below the Go types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.

 ```golang